 Search engines reward pages that stay current.
 When you update your page content, revisit the meta title and description to make sure they still accurately reflect what the page covers.
 Pages that fall in rankings often have stale meta tags that no longer match the search intent for their target keywords.

 For most Wix pages, the title and meta description in the SEO Basics tab are the only meta tags you need to set.
 The Additional Tags field in Advanced SEO is specifically for technical use cases - site verification codes, custom OG tags, or JSON-LD structured data.
+For example, if you want to display star ratings in Google results, you can embed Google reviews on your Wix site and add the corresponding schema markup through this tab.
 Getting the basics right first (unique title, specific description, target keyword) will have a much greater impact on your rankings than adding custom tags.
+Once your meta tags are in place, you will want to track your Wix site's analytics to see whether your changes are improving click-through rates and search visibility over time.

 Once your meta tags are in place, connect your site to set up proper 301 redirects on Wix for any URL changes, and verify your site is indexed correctly via Google Search Console.